MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteDesign.md

 ### Example 1

-The following example and sample response shows how to get site design details.
+This example and sample response show how to get site design details.

 ```powershell
 PS C:\> Get-SPOSiteDesign 44252d09-62c4-4913-9eb0-a2a8b8d7f863